Helena van Essen

 Photo: Wikimedia Commons

-The statue stands at the Sjipka Church, a memorial church built for Russian, Romanian, Ukrainian and Bulgarian soldiers.
-They are killed in 1877 and 1878 during the defence of the Shipkapass in the Russian-Turkish war.
-Thanks to the victory of the Russians, Bulgaria becomes an independent kingdom within the Ottoman Empire.
-Below the church is a crypt with 17 stone sarcophagi, in which rest the ashes of the fallen soldiers.
-The names of the Russian regiments, as well as those of the dead, are engraved in 34 marble plates.
+The statue stands near the Shipka Church, a memorial church built for Russian, Romanian, Ukrainian, and Bulgarian soldiers.
+They died in 1877 and 1878 while defending the Shipkapas in the Russian-Turkish War.
+Thanks to the Russians’ victory, Bulgaria becomes an independent principality within the Ottoman Empire.
+Under the church is a crypt with 17 stone sarcophagi containing the ashes of the fallen soldiers.
+The names of the Russian regiments, as well as those of the fallen are engraved in 34 marble slabs.